netphar/repliseq/README.md

 # repliseq
-analysis for Aska et al 2022
-using HiRes repliseq data from Zhao et al 2020
+replication timing analysis for Aska et al 2022, using repliseq data from Zhao et al 2020.
+If you try to replicate, pay attention to folder structure in script files.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]